100+ TRAVEL APPS FOR WAYFARERS

 Affiliate disclaimer: This page contains affiliate links and will deliver a small commission (at no extra cost to you) if you purchase through the links presented.
 Meredith San Diego only recommends products and services, however, which she genuinely supports and utilizes for her travels.

-The jungle, for the most part, has been pushed far back from the road by human existence and developments, but there’s the occasional section of Ring Road (the main road of the island) that the jungle comes right to the edge of the street.
+The jungle, for the most part, has been pushed far back from the road by human existence and developments.
+But there’s the occasional section of Ring Road where the jungle comes right to the edge of the street.
 An unfinished gutter lines portions of the road and as I lead the pack back home a slithering object catches my attention.
 Now, I have a truly irrational fear of snakes.
-I was never bitten by one, never owned one, never knew anyone that owned one in order to justify this fear, I just am certain they scare the living F&$@ out of me; all things reptilian, in fact.
-My elder sister and I owned an iguana once (Iggy, so named–of course), but I spent more time half afraid of him and throwing the pieces of lettuce into his aquarium to feed him from a distance.
-So you can imagine my reaction to this long, brownish-gold, slithering object seen from my peripheral heading in my direction.
-As aforementioned, I don’t know how to “scream like a girl”.
-Instead, I grunt or wail with a rasp–I’m unique that way!
-Knowing this, more often than not I physically react to things that frighten me more so then scream (ok, raspy wail) in terror.
+I was never bitten by one, never owned one, and never knew anyone that owned one to justify this fear, I just am certain they scare the living F&$@ out of me; all things reptilian.

-After noticing the culprit of my nightmares I pivot and bear hug the roommate closest to me (and that I’m closest to because we’ve been in the house together longer) forgetting all about roomie number two in the process.
-Roomie number one, a quick study to my behavior and having previously survived seeing a snake in my presence understands what this must mean and stops dead in her tracks.
-When words find me, I get out that there’s a snake over there and that this one was different and much larger than the snake we’d seen the week beforehand.
-Roomie number two cracks a joke about how she’s not worthy of mine saving as my death grip loosens around the torso of roomie number one and we all laugh off the situation and continue forward.
+After noticing the culprit of my nightmares I pivot and bear hug the roommate closest to me forgetting all about roomie number two in the process.
+Roomie number one, a quick study of my behavior and having previously survived seeing a snake in my presence understands what this must mean and stops dead in her tracks.
+When words find me, I get out that there’s a snake over there and that this one was different and much larger than the snake we’d seen the week before.
+Roomie number two cracks a joke about how she’s not worthy of my saving as my death grip loosens around the torso of roomie number one and we all laugh off the situation and continue forward.

 Gecko Jesus in the flesh